celestiaorg/rsmt2d/README.md

     }

-    // Save all shares in flattened form.
-    // If you need to write to them, copy first. flattened := make([][]byte, 0, eds.Width()*eds.Width())
+    // Save all shares in flattened form. flattened := make([][]byte, 0, eds.Width()*eds.Width())
     for i := uint(0); i < eds.Width(); i++ {
         flattened = append(flattened, eds.Row(i)...)